-The origins of stainless steel are subject to some debate.
-The general view is that they were developed by Harry Brearley, who was trying to develop more wear-resistant steel for gun barrels on behalf of Firth-Rixson, Sheffield, UK.
-Whilst testing samples in a friend’s cutlery factory, he discovered that those containing >10.5% chromium were resistant to attack by vinegar, which was a common test for cutlery.
-The term ‘stainless steel’ instead of ‘rustless steel’ was captioned as a result in 1911.
+Brearley was trying to develop a more wear-resistant steel for gun barrels on behalf of Firth-Rixson, Sheffield.
+Testing samples in a friend's cutlery factory, he found that those containing more than 10.5% chromium resisted attack by vinegar, a common test for cutlery.
+The name "stainless steel", rather than "rustless steel", followed in 1911.

-There are similar stories to this originating from manufacturers in Germany, Sweden and the USA, associated with developments for a wide range of applications including razor blades.
-Whilst any of these activities may lay valid claim to the invention of stainless steels, the creation of the ‘stainless’ prefix holds greater import for most.
+Similar accounts come from manufacturers in Germany, Sweden and the USA, linked to a wide range of applications including razor blades.
+Any of these may have a valid claim to the invention, but for most people it is the creation of the "stainless" prefix that carries the greater significance.

 • 1919-1923 - Stainless steel was adapted to the manufacturing of tools, surgical scalpels and cutlery in Sheffield